Skip to content

 The Landmark Center, which is aptly named, is a real jewel.
 It’s photogenic with the Musser Cortile (the first floor atrium) turned into a wedding venue.

-Indeed, The Musser Cortile Atrium can easily be turned into a dinner reception room, and later into a dancehall.
+Indeed, the Musser Cortile Atrium can easily be turned into a dinner reception room, and later into a dance hall.
 It can handle up to 320 guests seated.

 The four Courthouses can also be individually rented and used as you wish.
 Actually, you can privatize the entire building for a wedding.